When to Consider a Live-In Caregiver

 - Helps prevent depression and loneliness

 - Encourages social interaction

-- Independent Living At Home
+- Independent Living at Home

 - Makes living at home during aging possible in spite of reduced mobility, and health problems

-- Allows seniors to stay in their own home and neighborhood while aging without sacrificing on quality of life
+- Allows seniors to stay in their own home and neighborhood while aging without sacrificing on the quality of life

 The decision to employ a live-in caregiver program supports many important factors associated with aging well.
 Whether you decide to employ a live-in caregiver, or live-in nurse, privately or through a caregiver agency, there are choices to suit your specific needs.

 It’s important to remember that the references, skills, and experience, as well as character and personality, are important when interviewing and meeting potential caregivers.
 After all, a live-in caregiver is an important role and a supportive relationship—not merely a job or service.

 Indeed, they should be considered a valuable companion to make your remaining years comfortable, safe, and enjoyable.
 Building new relationships as important as this isn’t always easy but from the perspective of the benefits, it should bring it’s worth the effort on both sides.